A rectangular additive convolution for polynomials: Introduction

 A considerably more difficult inequality in \cite{convolutions4} concerned what the authors called the {\em asymmetric additive convolution}.
 In the notation of this paper --- see (\ref{eq:defrac}) and (\ref{eq:SandV}) --- this inequality reads \begin{theorem}[Marcus, Spielman, Srivastava] Let $p$ and $q$ be polynomials of degree at most $\dd$ with nonnegative real roots.
 Then

 for all $\alpha \leq 0$.
 Furthermore, equality holds if and only if $p(x) = x^{\dd}$ or $q(x) = x^{\dd}$. \end{theorem} Theorem~\ref{thm:asymmetric} was then used in \cite{IF4} to prove the existence of bipartite Ramanujan graphs of all degrees and all sizes.

-The main theorem of this paper (Theorem~\ref{thm:main}) is a generalization of Theorem~\ref{thm:asymmetric} to the more general rectangular convolution $\mysum{\dd}{\kk}$ defined in Section~\ref{sec:convolution}: \begin{theorem} Let $p$ and $q$ be polynomials of degree at most $\dd$ with nonnegative real roots.
+The main theorem of this paper (Theorem~\ref{thm:main}) is a generalization of Theorem~\ref{thm:asymmetric}.
+In particular, we show that the generalized convolution $\mysum{\dd}{\kk}$ (defined in Section~\ref{sec:convolution}) satisfies a similar inequality: \begin{theorem} Let $p$ and $q$ be polynomials of degree at most $\dd$ with nonnegative real roots.
 Then

 for all $\uu > 0$ and $\nn \geq 0$, where

 Furthermore, equality holds if and only if $p(x) = x^{\dd}$ or $q(x) = x^{\dd}$. \end{theorem}